 Aiming: Your master eye is your rear sight and needs to be consistent in location as it relates to the anchor.
 Think of sighting as an alignment between your eye, the string and your front sight.
 In bare bow archery (without sights) your front sight would be either your arrow or some part of your bow riser or both.

 Allow your bow to move naturally-a perfectly still bow is unnatural.
 Be aware of the target and the sight.
-Keep your muscles active during the sighting process.
+Keep your muscles active during the aiming process.
 This is done exactly the same for the String BowTM and the real bow.

-Shot Set-Up: After you have reached your anchor and begun your sight alignment, you need to create a slight movement from your drawing shoulder and/or arm to the rear.
+Shot Set-Up: After you have reached your anchor and begun your aiming alignment, you need to create a slight movement from your drawing shoulder and/or arm to the rear.
+The archer should be able to feel the muscles move the shoulder blade toward the center of the back, on the drawing side.
 You can initiate the release anytime during this rearward movement.
 This is done exactly the same for the String BowTM and the real bow.